stothard-group/wgbs_workflow/README.md

  - A reference genome
  - A tab-formatted file containing read group information with the fields ID, SM, LB, PL for all samples.
 [See this GATK article on read groups for more information](https://gatk.broadinstitute.org/hc/en-us/articles/360035890671-Read-groups)
- - A file containing a list of contig names; one name per line

 Raw fastq files should be gzip-compressed with the filename structure `{sample}_R1.fastq.gz` and `{sample}_R2.fastq.gz`.
 Read group ID information will be used to merge multiplexed samples.